isayevlab/RSE_Atlas/README.md

 This will run the workflow on the SMILES file and output the computed RSE to the same directory in a CSV file.
 The workflow also outputs the final conformers for the rings and broken rings (methyl groups attached to each end) in the `.sdf` file.
 The CSV and SDF file have the same file name as the input `smi` file., but different extensions

+- 📗 Here is also an example using [Colab](https://colab.research.google.com/drive/1YX2rTpW3YviqouDVuiFBLnRgKK2f1Vzy?usp=sharing).

 ## Ring Atlas

 A interactive visualization for the Ring Atlas is available at https://rseatlas.isayevlab.org.
 This website visualzies about 10% of the Ring Atlas, and provides a search bar for querying the database.
 The full dataset can be downloaded as a CSV file [here](https://github.com/isayevlab/RSE_Atlas/blob/08ef10efbd74b6d027b5c1d6312d8604eebb9d16/rse_atlas.csv).